critical-path/macaddress-js/README.md

 ## Testing macaddress

-To conduct static and dynamic (unit) tests, run the following commands from your shell.
+To conduct testing, run the following commands from your shell.

 ```console
 [user@host ~]$ cd node_modules